HCL-TECH-SOFTWARE/traffic-light-web/README.md

 ## Building and running the traffic light controller software
 * Create an Eclipse workspace and import the project in the TrafficLightsDemo folder.
-* Also import the project from the [lib-http-server](https://github.com/hcl-pnp-rtist/lib-http-server) library.
+* Also import the project from the [lib-http-server](https://github.com/HCL-TECH-SOFTWARE/lib-http-server) library.
 * Pick the transformation configuration (TC) that corresponds to your platform.
 TCs for Windows (Visual Studio 2017 and MinGW) and Raspbian (with GCC 6.0.3) are provided.
 If you want to build for another platform copy one of these TCs and update necessary properties (typically "TargetRTS configuration", "Make type" and "Make command").
-* Update the chosen TC by setting the property tc.pocoLoc to the location of the POCO library.
+* Update the chosen TC by setting the property `tc.pocoLoc` to the location of the POCO library.
-* If you use a version of RTist older than 10.3 2018.48 you must also enable support for file artifacts in the TC.
 * Build the TC by right-clicking on it and do **Build**.
 If you build for the Raspberry Pi you need to transfer the built executable to the Pi (the Eclipse Remote Systems Plugin can help with that).
 * `cd <workspace-folder>\TrafficLightsDemo_target\default`
 * If you have built POCO as shared libraries remember to set the PATH variable (on Windows) or LD\_LIBRARY\_PATH (on Unix) to include the folder where they are located.
 For 64 bit builds the folder is called 'bin64' and is in the POCO root folder.